Use Your Old iPad as a Second Monitor

 What about older iPads?
 If your iPad is too old for Sidecar (iPad Air 2, iPad mini 4, or anything earlier), skip to Option 2 or 3 below.
 Those work with older devices.

-Duet Display is the best third-party option and works with older iPads and Android tablets that Sidecar doesn’t support.
+Duet Display works with older iPads and Android tablets that Sidecar doesn’t support.
 It also works with Windows PCs.

 Requirements: